ADVANCED COOLING SYSTEM SOLA™

-RSI has partnered with Taisei and Shinohara Electrics to provide a two-phase liquid immersion cooling solution in Japan, enabling customers to significantly reduce data center energy consumption, improve power usage efficiency (PUE) and reduce operating costs and environmental impact.
+RSI is proud to provide a two-phase liquid immersion cooling solution in Japan, partnered with Taisei and Shinohara Electrics.
+Enabling customers to significantly reduce data center energy consumption, improve power usage efficiency (PUE) and reduce operating costs and environmental impact.

 • Higher Efficiency and Energy Savings.
 90% efficiency advantage in the data centers compares to air cooling – including server power consumption and air conditioning costs.